Rabiual/Practicing-Javascript/README.md

 # Practicing-Javascript
 I was practicing Javascript in this file.
-This file author was me, #Rabiul
+This file author was - (Rabiul Islam)